abduali02/c0138/README.md

 1.  **Download the Project**:
     * Clone or download the entire project from [https://github.com/abduali02/c0138/](https://github.com/abduali02/c0138/).
 This includes the necessary scripts and example data.
 2.  **Locate Data**:
-    * The example PET MIP images (DICOM files) are typically located within the downloaded repository (e.g., in the `dataset/dicoms/` subdirectory).
+    * The example PET MIP images (DICOM files) should be located within the downloaded repository (e.g., in the `dataset/dicoms/` subdirectory).
     * The corresponding CSV file mapping filenames to brown fat presence labels (e.g., `dataset/labels.csv`) is also included.
 A test CSV (e.g., `dataset/labels_test.csv`) is used for evaluation.
 3.  **Run the Classifier Script**:
     * The script for this phase is `2D Brown fat classifier - Phase 1`.